meom-group/jaxparrow/notebooks/alboran_sea/alboran_sea.md

 vvel = ds_v.somecrty[0].values
 ```

-We use `masked_array` to restrict the domain to the marine area.
+We use `array` of masks to restrict the domain to the marine area.

 ```python